HarryJamesGreenblatt/A-Fugue-In-Flask/README.md

 # A Fugue In Flask

-A comprehensive Flask application template with Azure deployment capabilities.
+A comprehensive Flask application template with Azure SQL Database integration and Azure deployment capabilities.

 ## Overview

 "A Fugue In Flask" provides a production-ready Flask application template that follows best practices for organization, configuration, and deployment.
-It serves as a solid foundation for building web applications that can be easily deployed to Azure.
+It serves as a solid foundation for building web applications that can be easily deployed to Azure with Azure SQL Database connectivity.

 ## Features

 - Modular application structure using Flask blueprints
 - Environment-specific configuration management
-- Database integration with SQLAlchemy
+- Azure SQL Database integration with SQLAlchemy and pyodbc
-- Authentication system
+- Authentication system with secure password hashing
 - Azure deployment setup with CI/CD
 - Testing framework
 - Comprehensive documentation